otrooney/otrooney.github.io/docs/_posts/2024-09-24-directional-regir.markdown

 My approach to implementing Directional ReGIR involves group shared memory and atomic functions.
 Group shared memory is memory shared by all threads in a workgroup, located close to the execution units (ie. within the SM on Nvidia GPUs, or within the CU on AMD GPUs).
 Group shared memory can be accessed with much lower latency than VRAM.

 Atomic functions are shader functions which are guaranteed to execute atomically as a single operation.
-For example, if a thread performed a read from a memory location, modified the contents, and then wrote the result back to the same memory location as a separate operation, then another thread may have changed the contents between the read and write operations.
+For example, without atomic functions, if a thread performed a read from a memory location, modified the contents, and then wrote the result back to the same memory location as a separate operation, then another thread may have changed the contents between the read and write operations.
 Atomic functions can perform a read and write in a single operation, which can be useful for implementing thread safe code.

 Atomic functions can be very expensive, but the cost of using them on shared memory is much lower, due to the reduced latency compared to VRAM.
-This means that, if we can keep all relevant data in shared memory, we can use atomic functions as part of a thread-safe way of managing access between threads with a minimal performance impact.
+This means that, if we can keep all relevant data in shared memory, we can use atomic functions as part of a thread-safe way of managing access between threads with minimal performance impact.

 In particular, my implementation for populating the grid involves five arrays of group shared memory: